-However, latrine design has actually improved drastically over the years.
-There are newer ways to make latrines so they are safer, cleaner, and smell less.
+However, latrine design has improved drastically over the years.
+There are newer ways to make latrines, so they are safer, cleaner, and smell less.

 I’m Not Off-Grid.
 Why Would I Need a Latrine?

 In virtually every major disaster that’s occurred, the plumbing goes down.
 Bucket toilets will work for a few days.
-After this though, you’ll end up with a bucket filled with human waste (read how the twin-bucket toilet system works here).
+After this, you’ll end up with a bucket filled with human waste (read how the twin-bucket toilet system works here).

 Where do you empty the bucket of crap?
-Obviously, there won’t be any trash collection after a disaster – and it’s illegal to put human waste in the trash anyway.
+There won’t be any trash collection after a disaster – and it’s illegal to put human waste in the trash anyway.

 You could wait until the plumbing resumes, but that could be months.
 Imagine having buckets of human waste festering in your home for months!

-The safest and easiest solution for getting rid of human waste is to dig a latrine.
+Digging a latrine is the safest and easiest solution for getting rid of human waste.

 - Learn where any underground utilities are located, such as cable wires.
 You don’t want to hit these while digging your latrine.

 - Talk to your neighbors about sharing a latrine pit.
-Make an agreement as to where the pit will be located.
+Agree on where the pit will be located.

 1. Basic Latrine Instructions

 This is the simplest way to make a latrine.
-If you are using it to dump waste from buckets, then you can dig a shallower latrine.
+If you use it to dump waste from buckets, you can dig a shallower latrine.
 If you are going to go to the bathroom in the latrine or are dumping waste from multiple families, then you’ll need it to be deeper.